Written by Eric Gockel

 Did you make any resolutions for the new year?
 If you haven’t, here are some of our own that we’re constantly trying to improve.

 The old quote “What gets measured gets managed” holds true with your website.
-If you’re not already measuring something, it’s easy to get started.
+If you’re not already measuring something, it’s easy to start.

-Set up a Google analytics account so you can see how much traffic you’re getting, where users are coming from, and what pages they’re looking at.
+Set up a Google Analytics account to see how much traffic you’re getting, where users are coming from, and what pages they’re looking at.

 Next, set up some Goals!
-I’m often surprised when I see client accounts with no goals set up in their analytics.
-Again, these are fairly easy to set up.
+I’m often surprised when I see client accounts with no goals in their analytics.
+Again, these are relatively easy to set up.
 You can add goals to track:

 - E-book downloads